This Guy's in Love with U Mare!

-This Guy's In Love With U Mare! is a 2012 Filipino comedy parody film under Star Cinema and Viva Films.
+This Guy's in Love with U Mare! is a 2012 Filipino romantic comedy film under Star Cinema and Viva Films.
 It stars Luis Manzano, Vice Ganda and Toni Gonzaga, and it is directed by Wenn V. Deramas.

 The film received mixed reviews from Filipino critics.

 Plot

-After three years of a happy relationship, Mike (Luis Manzano) decided to end his relationship with his gay lover, Lester (Vice Ganda), After their break-up, Lester soon finds out that Mike was cheating on him for the past year with a bank accountant Gemma (Toni Gonzaga).
+After three years of a happy relationship, Mike decides to end his relationship with his gay lover, Lester, After their break-up, Lester soon finds out that Mike had been cheating on him for the past year with a bank accountant Gemma.
 This leads to Lester hatching a plan to destroy Mike and Gemma's relationship, by acting like a straight man so that Mike will come back to him.
-He told his four gay friends who are also his employees in his parlor, Babushka (IC Mendoza), Ricky (Lassie Marquez), Fanny (Ricky Rivero) and Bambi (Ricci Chan) to pretend to rob Gemma after her shift.
+He tells his four gay friends who are also his employees in his parlor, Babushka, Ricky, Fanny and Bambi to pretend to rob Gemma after her shift.
 Lester pretends to be her "knight and shining armor" and saves her from the "robbers".
-After the ruckus, Gemma took Lester home to meet her parents (Boboy Garovillo and Carla Martinez).
-After a dinner with Gemma's family, Lester went home.
-He stopped by his parlor and shocked at his friend's broken faces (the bruises he left after he saved Gemma from them).
-After they tried to have their revenge on him, he soon apologized and get together again.
-Gemma called Mike that same evening, telling him that Mike should meet with Lester in order for him to learn martial arts, which he declines.
-With his family's suffering for poorness, Mike doesn't know where to get money for his and Gemma's wedding.
-He proposed to Gemma, which caused Lester to have his plan.
+After the ruckus, Gemma takes Lester home to meet her parents.
+After a dinner with Gemma's family, Lester goes home.
+He stops by his parlor and shocked at his friend's broken faces (the bruises he left after he saved Gemma from them).
+After they try to have their revenge on him, he soon apologizes and get together again.
+Gemma calls Mike that same evening, telling him that Mike should meet with Lester in order for him to learn martial arts, which he declines.
+With his family suffering from poverty, Mike does not know where to get money for his and Gemma's wedding.
+He proposes to Gemma, which causes Lester to hatch his plan.